ben-hilger/ben-hilger/README.md

 ## About Me

-👔 I have been a software engineer at Cerkl for 2 years, ~1 year as an independent contractor
+👔 I current work at Chase as a Software Engineer

 🔧 I'm spending extra time re-inforcing the basics of data structures and algorithms, while learning Go!